 When I was looking for love, I often dated up to three guys simultaneously.
 I wasn't trying to hit some number in the Guinness Book of World Records.
 Rather, my goal was simple: to find a guy I could date more than three times, hoping this would lead to a relationship.

 This is very different than dating more than one person long-term.
 Let me explain what I mean by "dating."
-From my perspective as a dating coach, dating is only the first four to ten dates.
-Once you have an unspoken date on Saturday night, you have moved into the first phase of a relationship.
+From my perspective as a dating coach, dating entails only the first four to ten dates.
+Once you have an unspoken date on Saturday night (you both just already know you'll have plans with each other), you have moved into the first phase of a relationship.

-The problem comes in when women feel prematurely attached which keeps them from being willing to date other guys.
-This limits your options before you know you are on the right path.
+Problems arise when women feel prematurely attached to a man, which makes them unwilling to date other guys.
+This limits your options before you even know if you're on the right path.
 That's how heartbreak happens — when you think you've found "the one" after two dates, and then he never calls again.
-Playing The Field: The Pros & Cons Of Dating Around

 Here are some reasons why dating more than one guy at a time is a very smart strategy to find lasting love:

 It's fun and exciting